Business

 Italy became the first government to ban OpenAI from operating in its country due to concerns about how the company and its infamous ChatGPT app were processing citizen data, and whether these actions fell foul of General Data Protection Regulations (GDPR) protecting digital privacy.

 While ChatGPT is now back in service for Italians, the furor surrounding generative AI has only gotten louder.
-Following an open moratorium from thousands of tech experts calling for more cautious approach to the free development of powerful AI models and mounting concerns about how closely generative AI infringes on intellectual property, the so-called “godfather” of AI, Geoffrey Hinton, quit Google due to a collection of concerns around the technology.
+Following an open moratorium from thousands of tech experts calling for a more cautious approach to the free development of powerful AI models and mounting concerns about how closely generative AI infringes on intellectual property, the so-called “godfather” of AI, Geoffrey Hinton, quit Google due to a collection of concerns around the technology.

 But where do Latin American governments and policymakers stand when it comes to the future of generative AI?